 \subsubsection{(R)CD vs.\ MCP}

-The \textit{curvature-dimension condition,} CD($K,N$), is a synthetic notion for metric measure spaces to have a lower Ricci curvature bound and an upper dimension bound in terms of optimal transport, introduced in \cite{LotVil09,St06}.
+The \textit{curvature-dimension condition} CD($K,N$), introduced in \cite{LotVil09,St06}, is a synthetic notion of a lower Ricci curvature bound and an upper dimension bound for metric measure spaces in terms of optimal transport.
 For Riemannian manifolds, the CD($K,N$) is equivalent to $\Ric\geq Kg$ and $\dim\leq N$, but this notion makes sense even in the Finsler setting, see \cite{Oh09}.
-The CD($K,N$) condition (for finite $N$) implies the MCP($K,N$), but the converse is not true: some classes of sub-Riemannian/sub-Finsler manifolds satisfy the MCP($K,N$), although most of those are known to fail the CD($K,N$) condition, see e.g., \cite{BarRiz18,BMRT24a,NavPan25} and references therein.
+The CD($K,N$) condition (for finite $N$) implies the MCP($K,N$), but the converse is not true: some classes of sub-Riemannian/sub-Finsler manifolds satisfy the MCP($K,N$), although most of those are known to fail the CD($K,N$) condition, see, e.g., \cite{BarRiz18,BMRT24a,NavPan25} and references therein.
 Another remarkable difference is that the MCP does not enjoy the local-to-global property (\cite[Remark 5.6]{St06}), whereas the CD condition does (\cite{CM21}).

-The study of \textit{Riemannian curvature-dimension condition}, RCD($K,N$), is initiated in \cite{AmbGigSav14, AmbGigMonRaj15,Gig12}, by adding the so-called infinitesimal Hilbertianity to CD($K,N$) condition.
+The study of \textit{Riemannian curvature-dimension condition} RCD($K,N$), is initiated in \cite{AmbGigSav14, AmbGigMonRaj15,Gig12}, by adding the so-called infinitesimal Hilbertianity to CD($K,N$) condition.
 Then Finsler-type spaces are excluded, and one achieves the splitting theorem for RCD($0,N$) spaces with finite $N$ (see \cite{Gig13}).
 Furthermore, there is a rich structure theory for RCD spaces, such as the rectifiability (\cite{MN19}) and the constancy of dimension (\cite{BS20}).
-See \cite[Theorem 1.13]{Ho24} for a brief summary.
-We emphasize that, for MCP or even CD spaces, such nice results cannot be expected, see e.g., \cite{KR15, Ma23}.
+See also \cite[Theorem 1.13]{Ho24} for a brief summary.
+We emphasize that, for MCP or even CD spaces, such nice results cannot be expected, e.g., \cite{KR15, Ma23}.
 The best result so far for MCP/CD spaces is the flatness of the tangent cone and the rectifiability by Magnabosco--Mondino--Rossi \cite{MMR25}, under some technical assumptions (see Theorem \ref{thm:mmr}).
 This will play an important role in the proofs of Theorems \ref{thm:bdry} and \ref{thm:mfd}.